 All the glasshouses had largely collapsed by the late 1980’s.
 Vegetation has been cut back around the walls in recent years to enable the condition of the walls to be assessed and a safety fence has been installed in places.

 Unfortunately both of the walled gardens are closed at present due to the poor condition of the walls but the Otterhead Estate Trust are investigating funding opportunities in the hope of eventually restoring them.
 Some of the ash trees growing within the walled gardens have now become infected with the fungus causing ash dieback and will also need to be felled where they pose a safety risk.

 As its name suggests, Otterhead is all about water.
-The top lake above the bridge (House Lake) may have existed originally as a mill pond but at its height as a landscaped pleasure garden, there was a series of 7 lakes fed and linked together by the River Otter, which rises less than a mile to the north of the site.
+The top lake above the bridge (the House Lake) may have existed originally as a mill pond but at its height as a landscaped pleasure garden, there was a series of seven lakes fed and linked together by the River Otter, which rises less than a mile to the north of the site.
 Rhododendron islands were also created in the House Lake.
-Since the 1970’s only 2 lakes have survived – the House Lake and the lower lake named Royston Water.
-As you walk along the lower path between the 2 existing lakes, the remains of dams and sluices of the former lakes are still visible.
+Since the 1970s, only two lakes have survived – the House Lake and the lower lake named Royston Water (though beavers have recently restored some of the small higher lakes).
+As you walk along the lower path between the two main lakes, the remains of dams and sluices which created some of the former lakes are still visible.